dmdmdm/wireguard-monitor/README.md

 # wireguard-monitor
 See what Wireguard is doing.

-It runs just runs 3 commands in a terminal GUI (a TUI).
+It runs 3 commands in a terminal GUI (a TUI).
 - wg show: updated every second
 - ifconfig wg0: updated every second
 - tcpdump -i wg0: continuous scroll